 Consequently, they get access to a vendor’s employee email address, usually through a phishing email, and hijack the email thread.
 What does this exactly mean?
 Simply put, the scammer now has access to all the payment information mentioned in the email thread and has the liberty to update the initial payment method to a direct one, to their account.

 It is important to remember that accounts payable is still a manual process for most organizations, which gives a green light to people with bad intentions to commit fraudulent acts.
-Taking into account that lots of paper still needs to be processed, sometimes it can get in the wrong hands.
+Taking into account that lots of paper still needs to be processed, sometimes it can get into the wrong hands.

 In these cases, such invoice frauds have an internal perpetrator, such as the Financial Controller or AP department officer.
 They take the invoice received from the vendor and instead of paying it and transferring the money to the correct and legitimate account, they redirect the money into an account of a third party.